Command line interfaces

 needs these to be able to work properly. -

-Next, lets try on a bit harder example.
+Next, let's try on a slightly harder example.
 Below is a simple script that trains a support vector machine on the iris dataset.

 iris_classifier.py